 • Visit the kid’s ice world featuring ice slides, animal sculptures, and ice lanterns.

 • Winter swimming.

 On a visit to England, you’ll find festive cheer around the country, with many markets and festive events.
-The antiquated look that London boasts on any given day can give you just an idea of how epically Christmas it looks during the holiday season.
-Between the cosy pubs, opulent department stores, and a love for mulled wine, visitors to London in December will be served up a heavy dose of Christmas spirit.
+The antiquated look that London boasts on any given day can give you just an idea of how epically Christmas it looks during the vacation season.
+Between the cozy pubs, opulent department stores, and a love for mulled wine, visitors to London in December will be served up a heavy dose of Christmas spirit.
 While visiting, you can expect:

 • Winter Wonderland in Hyde Park featuring Christmas markets, seasonal eats, shows, and rides.